creatis-myriad/GENESIS/README.md

 ## Description

-A template project for training graph neural networks with PyTorch Lightning and Hydra.
-It tries to minimize the complexity of the boilerplate code and configuration management, so that they can be easily understood and modified to suit your needs, while still providing a feature-complete and flexible framework for working with GNNs.
+A project applying graph neural networks to the task of pulmonary embolism risk stratification.
+It is assumed that an image processing pipeline previously segmented and extracted the graph of the vascular tree from lung images (e.g. CT pulmonary angiograms).
+This code repository then takes these graphs as input and trains graph neural networks to predict the risk of pulmonary embolism.

 > [!IMPORTANT]
-> Using this template requires a basic understanding of PyTorch Lightning and Hydra.
+> Using this project requires a basic understanding of PyTorch Lightning and Hydra.
 If you do not know at least what
 > these libraries do and how they work at a high level, you should familiarize yourself with them.
 > We refer you to the [PyTorch Lightning documentation](https://lightning.ai/docs/pytorch/stable/) and the
 > [Hydra documentation](https://hydra.cc/docs/intro/).